 How can my child be evaluated for Auditory Processing Disorder?

 The first step in an APD evaluation is a standard hearing evaluation by an audiologist.
-A “hearing test” done at school or a doctor’s office is only a screening, so it’s important to have a complete diagnostic hearing evaluation done.
+A “hearing test” done at school or a doctor’s office is only a screening, so it’s essential to have a complete diagnostic hearing evaluation done.

 What can be done for a child with Auditory Processing Disorder?